 I've been wanting to come up with a white chocolate variation of my homemade hot cocoa mix for a while now, but I had no luck finding any powdered form of white chocolate, so I was stumped.

 Until I got a brilliant tip from Homemade Ginger: Freeze and grind white chocolate for the mix!
 Megan has a recipe for white hot chocolate mix, too (in the link), but I love my hot chocolate mix so much that I wanted to use her technique to make my own white cocoa mix recipe.
+This white chocolate hot cocoa mix recipe is the result of using Homemade Ginger's technique to create my own recipe.

-White Hot Chocolate Mix Recipe Ingredients:
+White Hot Chocolate Mix Recipe:

 - 1 cup white chocolate (I used Ghiradelli white chocolate melting disks), frozen